KiandaBPM/docs/content/docs/platform/pages/list.md

 typora-root-url: ..\..\..\..\static
 ---

-The list widget displays the instances of the selected process in a dashboard.
+A dashboard **List widget** displays the instances of the selected process in a dashboard.
 The List widget can also be used to connect with any other dashboard widgets to display filtered items.